Capital punishment: Ancient history

-In certain parts of the world, nations in the form of ancient republics, monarchies or tribal oligarchies emerged.
-These nations were often united by common linguistic, religious or family ties.
-Moreover, expansion of these nations often occurred by conquest of neighbouring tribes or nations.
-Consequently, various classes of royalty, nobility, various commoners and slaves emerged.
-Accordingly, the systems of tribal arbitration were submerged into a more unified system of justice which formalized the relation between the different "social classes" rather than "tribes".
-The earliest and most famous example is Code of Hammurabi which set the different punishment and compensation, according to the different class or group of victims and perpetrators.
+In certain parts of the world, nations emerged as ancient republics, monarchies, or tribal oligarchies.
+Common linguistic, religious, or family ties often united these nations.
+Moreover, the expansion of these nations often occurred through the conquest of neighbouring tribes or nations.
+Consequently, various classes of royalty, nobility, various commoners, and enslaved people emerged.
+Accordingly, the systems of tribal arbitration were subsumed into a more unified system of justice, which formalized relations among the different "social classes" rather than "tribes".
+The earliest and most famous example is the Code of Hammurabi, which prescribed different punishments and compensation based on the classes or groups of victims and perpetrators.
 The Torah/Old Testament lays down the death penalty for murder, kidnapping, practicing magic, violation of the Sabbath, blasphemy, and a range of sexual crimes, although evidence suggests that actual executions were exceedingly rare, if they occurred at all.

-A Peshotanu was a condemned person in Ancient Persia.